cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

 ---
+title: |
-title: CITS5501 lab 3 (week 4)&nbsp;--&nbsp;ISP &nbsp;--&nbsp;solutions
+  CITS5501 lab 3 (week 4)&nbsp;--&nbsp;ISP&nbsp;--&nbsp;solutions
 ---

 `~\vspace{-5em}`{=latex}

+## 0. Recommended reading

+Before attempting the exercises in this lab, it's recommended you complete the recommended reading for week 4, and review the lecture slides on Input Space Partitioning.

 ## 1. Binary search

 Consider the Javadoc documentation and signature for the following Java method, which searches inside an array of `char`s for a particular value.

 (Adapted from the Android version of the Java standard library.)